BlinfoldKing/Tequila/README.md

 The SQL Parser's feature limited to:
 1. Selecting attribute(s) from a table
 2. Selecting attribute(s) from two table using outer join
+3. Selecting attributes) from table with alias
-3. Display the error from incorrect SQL statement
+4. Display the error from incorrect SQL statement

 ## How to run
 1. Clone this repository